 You can visit our Special Coverage page on Caucasus Conflict Voices to learn more about the region's situation.
 To read more about the role of video in the conflict, visit ‘Armenia-Azerbaijan Dialogue Through Film‘ and its second part, ‘More Armenia-Azerbaijan Dialogue Through Film‘ will provide extra information.

-Global Voices Author and Lingua Editor in Spanish Juan Arellano has been interviewing different Latin American experts.
+Global Voices Author and Translation Manager in Spanish Juan Arellano has been interviewing different Latin American experts.
 In this one he spoke with Santiago Hoerth of the Codigo Sur project about open technology and Open Software:

 In another interview, he spoke with attorney and Creative Commons regional representative Carolina Botero and asked her to give her opinion on piracy.